Special Educational Needs

 We hope to support parents and pupils through this process, explaining each step as it happens, and providing resources and support materials, if requested.

-As SENCo, Mrs Stoddard will work alongside class teachers, pupils and parents to review IPMs termly for all pupils on the record of need.
-Class teachers meet with parents at Open Evening to discuss the IPMs that have been created.
+As SENCo, Mrs Stoddard will work alongside class teachers, pupils and parents to review IEPs termly for all pupils on the record of need.
+Class teachers meet with parents at Open Evenings to discuss the IEPs that have been created.

 You know your child the best.
 If there are certain ways in which we can do things that will further support your child, do let us know.
 There are set Open Evenings every term, but teachers are always happy to meet with parents.